 The pharmaceutical and biotechnology industries are intensely competitive.
-Many companies, including biotechnology, chemical and pharmaceutical companies, are actively engaged in activities similar to ours, including research and development of drugs for the treatment of cancer, infectious, inflammatory and cardiovascular diseases and disorders.
+Many companies, including biotechnology, chemical and pharmaceutical companies, are actively engaged in activities similar to ours, including research and development of drugs for the treatment of cancer, infectious, autoimmune, inflammatory and cardiovascular diseases and disorders.
 Many of these companies have substantially greater financial and other resources, larger research and development staffs, and more extensive marketing and manufacturing organizations than we do.
 In addition, some of them have considerable experience in preclinical testing, clinical trials and other regulatory approval procedures.
-For example, in December 2004, Bioenvision, Inc. received approval from the FDA to market Clofarabine for the treatment of pediatric ALL.
-We are currently testing forodesine in T-cell ALL and have plans to initiate clinical trials in patients with B-cell ALL during 2005.
+For example, in October 2005, the FDA announced the approval of Arranon (nelarabine) for the treatment of adults and children with T-cell acute lymphoblastic leukemia.
+This drug was approved under the FDA's orphan drug and accelerated approval (fast track) programs and will be distributed and marketed by GSK.
+We are currently testing FodosineTM in T-cell ALL and have also received both orphan drug and fast track designation from the FDA.
 There are also academic institutions, governmental agencies and other research organizations that are conducting research in areas in which we are working.
 They may also market commercial products, either on their own or through collaborative efforts.

 We expect to encounter significant competition for any of the pharmaceutical products we plan to develop.
 Companies that complete clinical trials, obtain required regulatory approvals and commence commercial sales of their products before their competitors may achieve a significant competitive advantage.
-In addition, several pharmaceutical and biotechnology firms, including major pharmaceutical companies and specialized structure-based drug design companies, have announced efforts in the field of structure-based drug design and in the fields of PNP, hepatitis C, and tissue factor/factor VIIa.
+Such is the case with GSK's Arranon for T-cell ALL and the current neuraminidase inhibitors marketed by GSK and Roche for influenza.
+In addition, several pharmaceutical and biotechnology firms, including major pharmaceutical companies and specialized structure-based drug design companies, have announced efforts in the field of structure-based drug design and in the fields of PNP, HCV, influenza, and TF/FVIIa.